quickshell-mirror/quickshell/changelog/next.md

 - Added support for wayland idle timeouts.
 - Changes to desktop entries are now tracked in real time.

+## Other Changes
+- Added support for Qt 6.10

 ## Bug Fixes

 - Fixed volumes getting stuck on change for pipewire devices with few volume steps.